 Due to the complexity that is often involved in taxicab accident liability, victims of these accidents need to have a team of seasoned legal advocates fighting for their rights.
 Leave the negotiating to an experienced Chicago personal injury lawyer that can work to get you the best financial recovery from those who are responsible.

-Rosenfeld Injury Lawyers has a team of experts that understand the laws pertaining to taxicab accident in Chicago.
-We are not newcomers to the legal scene, we will fight for your right to maximum compensation for your injuries or loss.
-Call us today for a no-obligation consultation to discuss your options.
-(888) 424-5757
+Rosenfeld Injury Lawyers LLC has a team of experts that understand the laws concerning taxicab accident in Chicago.
+We have years of experience in fighting aggressively for our clients' right and will fight for your right to maximum compensation for your injuries or loss.
+Call us today for a no-obligation consultation to discuss your legal options at (888) 424-5757.